MayCXC/COWOL/README.md

 ## ENDGAME
-All the functionalities of this project would be better off as additions to the Zowe explorer plugin, instead of as a VSCode profile.
+All the functionalities of this project would be better off as additions to the Zowe explorer plugin, instead of as a VSCode workspace.
 So, useful would Zowe explorer pull request.
 That being said, this approach demonstrates that achieved with the vanilla IDE, which could be useful in circumstances where developers are using inconsistent working environments.
 Thank you for your consideration.